Do U Know Where You're Coming From

-"Do U Know Where You're Coming From" is a song by M-Beat featuring Jamiroquai.
-It was included as a bonus track on the third Jamiroquai album Travelling Without Moving (spelled "Do You Know Where You're Coming From") and released on 20 May 1996 as the album's first single.
+"Do U Know Where You're Coming From" is a song by British jungle musician M-Beat featuring British acid jazz and funk band Jamiroquai.
+It was included as a bonus track on the third Jamiroquai album, Travelling Without Moving (1996) (spelled "Do You Know Where You're Coming From") and was released on 20 May 1996 as the album's first single, by labels Sony Soho Square and Renk.
 The song peaked at number 12 on the UK Singles Chart.
 It later appeared as a B-side to the group's following single, "Virtual Insanity".